1997 Stanley Cup playoffs: (3) Philadelphia Flyers vs. (5) New York Rangers

 This was the tenth playoff meeting between these two teams, with Philadelphia having won five of the nine previous series.
-Their most recent meeting was in the 1995 Eastern Conference Semifinals which Philadelphia won in four games.
-The Rangers made their third Conference Final appearance and first since defeating New Jersey in seven games in 1994.
-Philadelphia made their fifth Conference Final appearance and first since losing to New Jersey in six games in 1995.
+Their most recent meeting was in the 1995 Eastern Conference Semifinals, which Philadelphia won in four games.
+The Rangers made their fourth semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980 and first since defeating New Jersey in seven games in 1994.
+Philadelphia made their sixth semifinal/conference final appearance in that same time and first since losing to New Jersey in six games in 1995.

-New York out shot Philadelphia in Game 1 25–21, but the Flyers ended up winning 3–1.
-Wayne Gretzky had his second hat-trick of the playoffs in Game 2 as the Rangers edged the Flyers 5–4.
+New York outshot Philadelphia in Game 1 25–21, but the Flyers ended up winning 3–1.
+Wayne Gretzky had his second hat trick of the playoffs in Game 2 as the Rangers edged the Flyers 5–4.
 With the series tied at 1–1, the two teams moved to Madison Square Garden in New York for Games 3 and 4.
 This time, it was the Flyers' Eric Lindros who scored a hat-trick as Philadelphia won 6–3.
 In Game 4, Lindros broke a 2–2 tie with just seven seconds remaining in regulation, and the Flyers won 3–2.
 The Rangers scored twice in 26 seconds in the first period to take a 2–1 lead.
 The Flyers scored three unanswered goals and won the game 4–2 and the series 4–1.
 This was the last playoff game for both Gretzky and Mark Messier, as neither of the players' teams made the post-season for the rest of their careers.